Hannalysis/Coding-Chronicles/README.md

 I delved into the Datacamp's free AI course for Prompt Engineering, and managed to complete it in 2 sessions.
 I was surprised to learn about the prompt methods; especially the multi-shot tactic, md style for emphasis on certain words/phrasing for the focus in the response, and the ability to ask the AI if the information asked for is newer than it's cutoff point/last update, please reply with you do not know.
 It was also good to practice the SALT - Style, Audience, Length and Tone.

+After a decent rest, I decided to do a couple of pomodoro's worth of Learning Typescript in Codecademy, where I learnt how to set tuples ie:

+    let favoriteCoordinates: [number, number, string, number, number, string] = [40, 43.2, 'N', 73, 59.8, 'W'];

+And I also learnt how to compare an element in Javascript to a particular typeof.
+45% complete.

 ------------